Big Basin Redwoods State Park General Plan

 Regional Planning Approach

-The Big Basin Redwoods State Park General Plan is being developed as part of a regional planning effort, along with the recently completed general plans for Butano State Park and Año Nuevo State Park.
+The Big Basin Redwoods State Park General Plan was developed as part of a regional planning effort, along with the recently completed general plans for Butano State Park and Año Nuevo State Park.
 These parks share many natural and cultural characteristics, and have similar visitor demographics.
 Each one also has its own outstanding features and visitor opportunities.
-This planning process recognizes the potential for regional collaboration between these and other nearby public lands in resource protection, recreation, interpretation, and park management.
+This planning process recognized the potential for regional collaboration between these and other nearby public lands in resource protection, recreation, interpretation, and park management.

 Three public workshops were held during the early planning stages.
 Participants learned about the planning process, reviewed the resource data, and provided input on issues, concerns, and recommendations for the park’s future.
 Using this input, the planning team has been developing alternative concepts and preliminary plan guidelines for public review.